Become a mentor

-Both mentor and mentee need to be able to commit for 6 months, and dedicate between 4 and 8 hours monthly.
+Both mentor and mentee need to be able to commit for 6 months, and meet 3 times per month.

 A mentor period lasts 6 months from the first meeting.
-During this time you will meet your mentor/mentee between 4 and 8 hours per month.
+During this time you will meet your mentor/mentee around 3 times per month.

 As a mentee you will receive personal advice and support from somebody who cares.
 You increase your social confidence, develop strategies for dealing with your personal and social issues, identify your goals and establish a sense of direction, gain valuable insight into the next stage of your life or career, obtain new friends and broaden your network.